ROY-ACE/Abinash-Codeforces-Lite/README.md

 🚀 You're all set!
 The code execution feature is now ready to use.

 ```
-You have been provided with $10 of free credit in the Judge0CE Sulu API Key.
+You have been provided with limited credit for the IP.

-This allows you to execute up to:
-  - 20,000 APi requests

-Once your API key's limit is reached, please consider:
+Once your IP’s credit limit is reached, please consider:
   1. Upgrading your plan to continue using the API.
-  2. Creating a new API key using an alternate account for additional free credits.
 ```

 ---